 Use isopropyl alcohol if you must use a solvent to clean the stage.
 Harsher solvents, such as acetone, could damage the plastic and rubber seals on the ball screw and bearing trucks.

 WARNING: General Hazard Warning!
 Make sure that all solvent has completely evaporated before you move the stage.

 Lubrication

-You should only use Kluberplex BEM 34-132 as the standard lubricant for PRO560SL/SLE second generation stages.
-Second generation stages can be distinguished from first generation stages by the curved hardcover on the second generation stage.
+You should only use Kluberplex BEM 34-132 as the standard lubricant for PRO190SL/SLE stages.